Prosecutor: Teen charged with murder said he baptized father in Duxbury pond in attempt to exorcise demons

 Witnesses told investigators that Jack may have been suffering from ongoing mental health issues that had “recently surfaced,” according to Buckingham.

-Defense attorney Kevin Reddington said that he plans to hire a private investigator to take a closer look at the facts surrounding the case.
+Defense attorney Kevin Reddington called his client a “very nice young man” and said that he plans to hire a private investigator to take a closer look at the facts surrounding the case.

+District Attorney Tim Cruz noted that his office is awaiting the victim’s autopsy results.

 At Buckingham’s request, a judge ordered Jack held without bail.
 He is due back in court on Aug.
 12.